Brownoak/project1/README.md

 # project1

-## Authenication page MERN stack implementation
+## Authentication page MERN stack implementation

 ## Bootstrap 4 is used for styling purpose